-Where I’m from, it’s a very difficult one to answer.
+It’s a very difficult one to answer.
 I’m technically British, but I was born in Germany as a daughter of a military family.
 I spent the majority of my childhood outside of England, in places I can never return to or be a part of.

-I have joyful memories of my time there, including weekends when we went camping in the desert.
+I have joyful memories of weekends spent camping in the desert.
 I remember a very free life.
 I suppose the reality for my parents was much harder.

 We then moved to Nigeria and, around that time, I was sent to a boarding school in England.
-I would live at school in term time and fly home for the holidays.
+I'd live at school in term time and fly home for the holidays.
 Sometimes my parents would move and I'd fly home to a place different to the one I’d left.

-After Nigeria, we lived in Oman.
-It was a very special place.
+We moved there after Nigeria.
 When I went back, I did feel some of the childhood pangs just from having familiar sights, noises, smells.

-Having a call to prayer early in the morning was especially powerful.
+A call to prayer early in the morning was especially powerful.
 It’s the one thing that was consistent across most of the places we’d lived; something that doesn’t happen in England.

-When my father was promoted, we moved to Kuwait.
-Kuwait was much richer and a lot more urban than where we’d previously lived; it took some getting used to but it was home.
+Then my father was promoted and we moved to Kuwait, which was much richer and a lot more urban than where we’d previously lived; it took some getting used to but it was home.

 My mother and my sister and I came back to the UK when women and children were allowed to leave.
 We had to leave my brothers and my father behind, in hiding.
 In England, we were still very much in Kuwait; half our family were there; we didn’t know what was happening to them.
 We didn’t live; we existed.

 I feel viscerally akin to the people running for their life.
 I was forced to leave; it was unbearable.
 But to be forced to leave and to then come somewhere hostile – it’s heartbreaking.

 My home was ripped apart, but I came to what was supposed to be my country: safe and welcoming.

 Large parts of her family were killed in the Nazi concentration camps.
 Some parts of her family managed to escape over the border to Switzerland, which they entered illegally.

-The way the program framed the story, quite rightly, was about how terrifying it must have been; how brave to run away from the Nazis and risk this kind of journey.
+The way the program framed the story - quite rightly! - was about how terrifying it must have been; how brave to run away from the Nazis and risk this kind of journey.
 How lucky that they got out!

 We’re saying, it’s okay to flee from the Nazis but it’s not okay to flee from Assad.

 In Kuwait, what really left an imprint, was a sense of being forced out of a home.
 I never wanted to be forced out of a house again.

 Where I live now, my children have gone to the little infant school down the lane; everyone knows them since birth; they run around with their friends.

 The communities in Cornwall are settled; they’ve been incredibly welcoming.
 When I go to Cornwall, I sit in a pub, with the local people, plugging myself into the local things.

-Each of us has a personal story that can sometimes make us feel very separate from the world.
+Each of us has a personal story that can make us feel very separate from the world.
 We can all feel lost or lonely or damaged.
 These feelings are common even if the experiences behind them are different.

 I have always loved art and academia.
 I didn’t know how to marry them up when I was younger.
 I went into academia first, but I knew art would come back somehow.

-Now I’m a writer.
-It feeds the different sides of me - the thinking and the creativity.
-Funnily enough, drawing on these different disciplines, it’s the one area in my life where I don’t feel a sense of displacement.
+Writing feeds the different sides of me - the thinking and the feeling and making.
+Drawing on these different disciplines, it’s the one area in my life where I don’t feel a sense of displacement.